Codecademy/docs/content/html/concepts/elements/terms/iframe/iframe.md

 ---
-Title: '<iframe>'
+Title: "<iframe>"
-Description: 'Represents a container used to embed a second web page inside the current one.
-It can be used for content from the same domain as the parent, or even from a second domain.'
+Description: "Represents a container used to embed a second web page inside the current one.
+It can be used for content from the same domain as the parent, or even from a second domain."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<iframe>`** element represents a container used to embed a second web page inside the current one.
 It can be used for content from the same domain as the parent, or even from a second domain.